gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - renaming a project in Gradle (e.g. in `settings.gradle`) -> the project is renamed in Eclipse
 - trying to rename a project that is physically contained in the workspace location -> inform the user that this is not possible.
 - swapping the names of two projects in Gradle -> the corresponding Eclipse projects swap names
+- importing an existing project which already has a .project file and a different name than the one assigned by the de-duper -> the projects name is changed to match the one assigned by the deduper

 ## Open issues